All posts by nguyen2025

 Looking around at the dirty tub filled with tadpoles, I noticed how she was growing Rice Paddy Herbs, doing cuttings of Pothos, orchids and Kaffir Limes as well.
 It seems that this random assortment of Asian herbs, citrus trees and ornamental plants are coexisting with local frogs.
 Maybe you don’t need completely intact or undisturbed landscapes within the sprawling suburbs to have rich communities of plants, animals and people.

-LISTENING 1
+LISTENING 1 (Chullora)

 About 15 minutes away from my parents place near Bankstown Square; in the industrial suburbs of Western Sydney, remain remnant habitats for frogs communities.